 Many of you may have come across Tilak Mehta in photos and videos with Bollywood celebrities and ministers, for sometime now.
 The 13-year-old boy from Mumbai left the country in awe when he launched his startup in 2018, Papers N Parcels, to ‘uberise’ courier services in the city.
 From planning the project to coordinating with the city dabbawalas, the class 8 student aimed to ease courier services in Mumbai while making a mark for himself.
-Recently, he was also acknowledged as the youngest entrepreneur by India Maritime Awards.
+He was also recently acknowledged as the youngest entrepreneur by India Maritime Awards.

 Express Parenting took the opportunity to interact with Tilak and his father Vishal Mehta, to know more about how the boy juggles business with academics, with the support of his family and school.